jpmckinney/rackbin/README.md

 ## Caveats

 * RackBin uses [Pusher](http://pusher.com/), which sends messages in 10kB chunks.
 Sending a large POST (>1MB) is therefore not recommended.
-Pusher is used to avoid database maintenance.
-Rackbin stores no data.
+(Pusher is used to avoid database maintenance.
+Rackbin stores no data.)
-* URL paths should contain only upper- and lowercase letters, numbers and the following punctuation: `_ - = @ , . ;` (due to Pusher's restrictions).
-The `/` path separator will be converted to `_`.
-All other characters will be ignored.
+* URL paths should contain only upper- and lowercase letters, numbers and the following punctuation `_ - = @ , . ;` due to Pusher restrictions.
+The `/` path separator is converted to `_`.
+All other characters are ignored.
 As such, `/foo!` displays the same POSTs as `/foo`.
 * `/requests` is the default bin, therefore `/` display the same POSTs as `/requests`.

 ## Bugs?
 Questions?